 - Strict criteria for homes: Opendoor has strict criteria for the types of homes it's willing to purchase — e.g., must be in good condition, on less than half an acre of land, between $100,000 and $500,000, post-1960 construction, etc.

 - Only available in 20 U.S. metro areas: Opendoor only operates in 20 U.S. metro areas.
 If you are located outside of this area, you cannot use the service.

 Overview of Offerpad

 How Offerpad Works

-Here’s the process of selling your home to Offerpad:
+Here’s the process of selling your home to Offerpad works:

-- Request an offer: After making a request online, you’ll receive in offer within 24 hours — that is, assuming your home qualifies.
+- Request an offer: After making a request online, you’ll receive a preliminary offer within 24 hours — that is, assuming your home qualifies.

 - The on-site inspection: If you accept the offer, an Offerpad representative or a third-party inspector will perform a home inspection to verify the condition of your home and/or uncover any necessary repairs.
 You can then deduct the costs from your price or handle yourself with a licensed contractor (note: all work will need to be approved by Offerpad prior to closing).

-- Fast cash offers: Sellers receive offers within 24 hours.
+- Fast cash offers: Qualifying homes receive offers within 24 hours.